0exp/redis_queued_locks/README.md

 Distributed locks with "lock acquisition queue" capabilities based on the Redis Database.

 Each lock request is put into the request queue and processed in order of their priority (FIFO).
-Each lock request live some concrete period of time (RTTL) which guarantees that the request queue will never be stacked.
+Each lock request lives some period of time (RTTL) which guarantees that the request queue will never be stacked.

 ---